 Jon’s improv journey began in 2010.
 Since then he’s performed in 200+ improvised shows, plays, and musicals with the Baltimore Improv Group.
 He’s taken 25+ workshops with improv legends like Miles Stroth, Susan Messing, Craig Cackowski, Jill Bernard, Will Leura, Mark Sutton, Asaf Ronen, Paul Vaillancourt , Brian O’Connell, Rick Andrews, Peter McNerny, and Chris Trew.
 He completed iO Chicago's five-week Summer Intensive in 2011, and his improv festival resume includes Atlanta, Austin, Baltimore, Chicago, DC, NYC, and Providence.
-Since moving to Cincinnati in late 2015, Jon has become a member of OTRimprov and an improv/theater instructor for Dramakinetics.
+Since moving to Cincinnati in late 2015, Jon is the Executive Director and Team Building Director for Improv Cincinati.
 He is is over eight feet tall.

 An actor/writer/improviser, Tracy Connor has lived in Boston, Chicago, New York, Los Angeles (20 years) and Cincinnati.
 Tracy has a degree in theatre from Emerson College in Boston and has received additional theatrical training at Second City, Steppenwolf Theatre, Loose Moose Theatre with Keith Johnstone in Calgary, Alberta and the British-American Drama Academy in Oxford, England.

 A veteran improviser and performer, Tracy spent a dozen years as a company member of Los Angeles Theatresports now known as Impro Theatre.
 TV Credits include Huff; Push, Nevada and In Living Color.
 Film credits include Home Alone, Dutch, and indie For Pete’s Wake.
 Her monologue e-book, I GREW UP IN A NURSING HOME is available on Amazon.